 Prams & Strollers

 Historic Rail Trail

 Goldfields & Mining

-Place of Winds interpretive trail is a 1.2km, grade 5 One Way hike located in the Berowra Valley National Park, NSW.
+Place of Winds interpretive trail is a 1.2km, grade 5 one way hike, located in the Berowra Valley National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 An easy hour’s walk along the Place of Winds interpretive trail is the perfect way to start or finish a day out at Crosslands Reserve.